nancylee1/FinalProject.ASP.NET.CoreMVC-LoveLeeLuxWebStore/README.md

 <h1> HTML & CSS </h1>

 HTML provides the structure of the page, alongside CSS to compile the visual and aural layout.
-HTML pulled in my C# coding in the backend to communicate it to the frontend.
+HTML pulled in my C# coding in the backend to communicate it to the frontend using ORM Dapper.
 I also integrated Bootstrap 5 as a framework to allow modern UI designs such as buttons, icons, modals, etc. Boostrap was also used for the cards on the products page to enhance user interaction with a clean and precise layout for the shopping view.